 “I know you would,” says my friend.
 We agree I coulda shoulda been a Nose – though she snorts with laughter at the idea of a Mormon wine-sniffer – but maybe there would have been a future for me in perfumery?

-As for my totem, “Some kind of dog?”
+As for the animal I would be, “Some kind of dog?”
 I’m thinking a kit fox or even –

 “Actually I kind of see you as an English . . . what are they? some kind of long-legged hound?
 I know that sounds awful, but they’re very noble, velvety grey and they’re very useful to the farmer.”